-The University of Turku supports the postdoctoral research phase, which acquires the ability to succeed in research career and to work in expert positions in various fields.
+University of Turku supports the postdoctoral researcher stage, which gives a basis for proceeding on research career and working in expert positions in various fields.
 The goal of the University is to offer postdoctoral researchers diverse opportunities for self-development.

-The University of Turku employs postdoctoral researchers either in employment or as scholarship researchers.
-The aim is to improve the support of postdoctoral researchers through a common e-mail list.
+The University of Turku employs postdoctoral researchers either in employment relationship or as scholarship researchers.
+The aim is to improve the support of all postdoctoral researchers through a common e-mail list.

-You can join a distribution group following these instructions:
+You can join the distribution group following these instructions: